AriFordsham/GHCWiki/plugins/type-checker/row-types/coxswain.md

 ```

-essentially compiles down to the following Core at `-O1`, which is pretty good.
+-- **at a concrete row type** -- essentially compiles down to the following Core at `-O1`, which is pretty good.

 ```
 Rec{-- RHS size: {terms: 48, types: 197, coercions: 7,299, joins: 0/0}main_gomain_go=\ ds_a9PI eta_B1 ->case ds_a9PI of{[]-> eta_B1;: y_a9PN ys_a9PO ->case y_a9PN of{MkV flt_a9Lz dt3_a9LA ->case dt3_a9LA of{